apple/swift-protobuf/Documentation/CONFORMANCE_TESTS.md

 ## Report any issues

-If the conformance test prints out any "unexpected failures", please look in the Github Issues to see if the problem you're seeing was already reported.
+If the conformance test prints out any "unexpected failures", please look in the GitHub Issues to see if the problem you're seeing was already reported.
 If not, please send us a detailed report,
 including:
 * The specific operating system and version (for example, "macOS 10.12.1" or "Ubuntu 15.10")